Katsuvest/Data-Analyst/README.md

 # Data Analyst

-# DataCamp Certificatation - Data Analyst
+# DataCamp Certification - Data Analyst

 This repository contains qualifications and coursework related to data analyst from DataCamp.

 These courses overviewed how to import, clean, manipulate, and visualize data—all integral skills for any aspiring data professional or researcher.

-## Statements of Achievment
+## Statements of Achievement

 - [20230126 Data Analyst with R](https://github.com/Katsuvest/Data-Analyst/blob/master/20230126_Data_Analyst_with_R-SOA.pdf)
 - [20230613 Data Analyst with Python](https://github.com/Katsuvest/Data-Analyst/blob/master/20230613_Data_Analyst_with_Python-SOA.pdf)